JCloudsEC2Demo/AutoAgent/README.md

 # AutoAgent
-this is for verification of auto ngrinder agent provisioning
+This is for verification of auto ngrinder agent provisioning